junxit/us-congress-bills-112/metadata.md

 - 2011-09-27 — Message on Senate action sent to the House.
 - 2011-09-29 — Received in the House.
 - 2011-09-29 — Referred to the House Committee on Foreign Affairs.
+- 2011-11-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-11-01 — Considered as unfinished business. (consideration: CR H7186-7187)
+- 2011-11-01 — Considered under suspension of the rules. (consideration: CR H7178-7185)
+- 2011-11-01 — DEBATE - The House proceeded with forty minutes of debate on S. 1280.
+- 2011-11-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-11-01 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill.
+- 2011-11-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 817). (text: CR H7178-7180)
+- 2011-11-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 817).(text: CR H7178-7180)
+- 2011-11-08 — The amendment to the title of S.1280 as engrossed, in the heading of amendment SA 668, was considered to have been proposed and adopted as such.
+- 2011-11-14 — Presented to President.
+- 2011-11-14 — Presented to President.
+- 2011-11-21 — Became Public Law No: 112-57.
+- 2011-11-21 — Became Public Law No: 112-57.
+- 2011-11-21 — Signed by President.
+- 2011-11-21 — Signed by President.